 If your goal is to generate better returns than the Index and your risk capacity is higher than the average retail investor and you can afford the Expense Ratio associated with Actively Managed Mutual Fund and if you are a seasoned investor who can spare time to track their investment on a timely manner then Mutual Fund Investing is for you.

 If you cannot afford the time and you do not know how to properly research and analyze Mutual Funds then Mutual Fund Investing is not for you.
-Just like stock selection takes time and the selector needs to have a good grasp on Fundamental analysis, same goes for Mutual Funds.
+Just like stock selection takes time and the selector needs to have a good grasp on Fundamental analysis, the same goes for Mutual Funds.

 Mutual Fund provides a path for wealth generation only if the investor is a seasoned one.
-Risk in Mutual Fund can be similar to that of equities, debt or commodity as Mutual Funds are market-linked products.
+Risk in Mutual Fund can be similar to that of equities, debt or commodities as Mutual Funds are market-linked products.

 But if you want to use your investments as tax relief instrument then Mutual Funds provide an excellent way to do that.

-Under Section 80C of Income Tax Act of 1961, an individual can save up to Rs.
+Under Section 80C of the Income Tax Act of 1961, an individual can save up to Rs.
 1,50,000/- or Rs.
 1.5 Lakh.
 If you invest in ELSS or Equity Linked Savings Scheme Funds you can take advantage of this clause.

-If you want to know more about the Act then please visit the website of Income Tax Department of India.
+If you want to know more about the Act then please visit the website of the Income Tax Department of India.